Build an in-house digital team vs hiring a marketing agency?

-This should have helped, if you’re still unsure though…
+This should have helped, but if you’re still unsure…

 Organizations like Canadian Marketing Association found that the reason why tech companies don’t scale is that they consider other departments more valuable than marketing.
 And in contrast, the industry growth is stuck (and quite embarrassing) in comparison to other countries like USA and European Union.

 The decision can be challenging.
 Even more if you are not clear about what will happen after the marketing strategy is set (ex: how do you forecast leads & ROI?).
 Book a quick call with our marketing consultants to either get help building an internal team or add muscle to your band.
 Keep in mind we focus specifically on marketing that generates leads by understanding who you sell to via psychological & behaviour based factors.

 - Marketing requires many different professionals.
 Go hybrid and build an inside marketing team with the assistance of a digital agency.

 - Have a killer marketing plan and know the details of how to execute it.

 - Calculate your marketing annual budget before starting to invest in it.

 - Keep your goals measurable and as realistic as possible.